 A beginning level low impact course that aims to improve cardiovascular fitness through a gradual progression of exercises that includes a dynamic warm-up and proper cool-down stretching while emphasizing distance and timed walks.
-BSL: Open Curriculum.
-Transfer: CSU: E2, UC.
+RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
+Transfer: CSU: E2, UC\.